Xunnamius/black-flag/README.md

-However, without vanilla yargs's strict mode, attempting to meet these guarantees would require allowing attempts to invoke non-existent child commands without throwing an error.
-This would result in a deeply flawed end-user experience.
+However, without vanilla yargs's strict mode, attempting to meet these guarantees would require allowing attempts to invoke non-existent child commands without throwing an error or throwing the wrong/confusing error.
+Worse, it would require a more rigid set of assumptions for the yargs instances, meaning some API features would be unnecessarily disabled.
+This would result in a deeply flawed experience for developers and users.

 Hence the need for a distinct _routing program_ which allows parent commands to recursively chain/route control to child commands in your hierarchy even when